 Tinder and the Dating App Retention Paradox

-Tinder is more than the most popular dating app on the market—it’s one of the most powerfully sticky and addictive mobile apps period.
-Billions of swipes and tens of millions of matches are recorded every single day.
+Tinder is more than the most popular dating app on the market—it’s one of the most and addictive period. and tens of millions of matches are recorded every single day.
 Average usage across both male and female users is somewhere around 90 minutes a day.

 When it comes to user retention, however, Tinder seems to be caught in a paradox.